SCIENCE DEMOS |

 /\

-MIRROR Small Photocell
+MIRROR Small PV cell

 Simpler Version

 I used a HeNe laser, and I don't know if all laser pointers will work in this application.
 You need laser with a long coherence length.
 The demonstration worked well even with the mirror separated by several meters from the laser.
-If you only have laser pointers available, perhaps the demo will work if the mirror is positioned within a few cm of the laser.
+If you only have short-coherence laser pointers available, perhaps the demo will work if the mirror is positioned within a few cm of the laser.

 http://amasci.com/amateur/lasqueal.html